 - Numbers of Tests – I must limit the number of test knits each person can participate in simultaneously.
 Most testers will only be allowed to do one test knit at a time.

-- Completion – You may sign up for another test as soon as you have completed all the requirements of your current test, including feedback and photos.
+- Completion – You may sign up for another test as soon as you have completed all the requirements of your current test, including feedback emailed to me.

 - How Many – At least one reasonably clear picture of your completed test is required.